-This takes practice -- both in the moment with your child, and in general, as you become more aware of your own thoughts and emotions.
-It's not easy.
-In
+This takes practice -- both in those tough moments with your child, and in general, as you become more aware of your own thoughts and emotions.
+It's not

-fact, it's really, really, hard.
+easy.
+In fact, it's really, really, hard.
 Every time you do this, though, you're building gray matter in your brain, which develops impulse control.
-And you're

-excavating those triggers, so you don't get upset so often.
+And you're excavating those triggers that make you lose it, so you don't get upset so often.